-Our campus has large modern classrooms and extensive amenities available for students and will offer a resourceful learning environment from which to pursue your academic interests.
-Classrooms/Computer labs are fully furnished with projectors, computer, sound systems and other required classroom equipment's.
+Our campuses have large modern classrooms and extensive amenities available for students and will offer a resourceful learning environment from which to pursue your academic interests.
+Classrooms/Computer labs are fully furnished with projectors, computers, sound systems and other required classroom equipment.

-- Free internet access, wireless connection available throughout the campus
+- Free internet access and wireless connection throughout the campus

 - Disabled access

 - Printing and Photocopying facilities

 - Collaborative learning spaces

-- Library and Quite study area
+- Library and Quiet Study Areas

-- Student lounges, and kitchen
+- Student lounges and kitchen

 - Vending machine

-Some of the facilities including learning space, student lounges, and kitchens are to be shared between AIIHE and Brighton College.
+Some of the facilities in the Brisbane Campus, including learning space, student lounges, and kitchens, are to be shared between AIIHE and Brighton College.